terminox/socketio-chatroom/README.md

 });
 ```

 Lastly, when the 'message' event is sent, this 'message' EH sends the message to the sender.
-That's end of broadcasting!
+That's the end of broadcasting!